Germany floods: Six dead, 50 missing as storms lash western states | DW | 15.07.2021

-At least six people have died in the western German state of Rhineland-Palatinate as heavy rains and flooding lashed Germany.
+At least six people have died in western Germany as heavy rains and flooding lashed the country.
 Six houses collapsed leaving some 50 people missing.

 At least six people have died in the Ahrweiler district of Rhineland-Palatinate amid heavy rains and flooding, local police said on Thursday.